Netcetera 3DS SDK API

 While the Authentication Request is ongoing, a Processing Screen provided by the 3DS SDK shall be shown.
 To get instance of this processing screen use

 Transaction.getProgressView(...).
-For better user experience, one requirement from EMVCo 3DS Specification is that this processing screen shall be shown for a minimum of two seconds, regardless of the authentication response time or result.
+For better user experience, the EMVCo 3DS Specification requires the processing screen to be shown for a minimum of two seconds, regardless of the authentication response time or result.

 This requirement shall be implemented by the 3DS SDK integrator.
 For example, reference the Netcetera Demo Merchant application.